rifah07/a-teaching-saas-app/instructions.md

 9. From [https://ui.shadcn.com/docs/components/table] this page you can copy and paste from the usage part to add in CompanionList.
 10. Write codes that are needed in page.tsx and CompanionList and others.
 11. Then Install react hook form from shadCn, for that install 7th command above in terminal.
+12. Ass code in Companion Form.txt, app>companions>new>page.tsx.
+13. Install command 8, 9 in terminal.